RubixML/Extras/docs/extractors/deduplicator.md

 <span style="float:right;"><a href="https://github.com/RubixML/Extras/blob/master/src/Extractors/Deduplicator.php">[source]</a></span>

 # Deduplicator
 Removes duplicate records from a dataset while the records are in flight.
-Deduplicator uses a Bloom filter under the hood to probabilistically identify records the filter has already seen before.
+Deduplicator uses a Bloom filter under the hood to probabilistically identify records that have already been seen before.

+!!! note
+    Due to its probabilistic nature, Deduplicator may mistakenly drop unique records.
+The false positive rate depends on the size, number of hash functions, and the number of records in the Bloom filter.

 **Interfaces:** [Extractor](api.md)